Introduction Bioeconomy: transforming the agrifood systems

 Sustainable and circular bioeconomy framework

-The sustainable and circular bioeconomy framework integrates human-centered approaches to and nutrition, equity, and economic opportunities (especially for women, youth, Indigenous peoples, and marginalized ), as well as responsible consumption and production.
+The sustainable and circular bioeconomy framework integrates human-centered approaches to and nutrition, social equity, and economic opportunities (especially for women, youth, Indigenous peoples, and marginalized ), as well as responsible consumption and production.
 It also aligns with climate change mitigation and adaptation, biodiversity preservation, and ecosystem restoration.

 Bioeconomy technologies help the adaptation and mitigation of climate change